department-of-veterans-affairs/va.gov-team/products/iris/Design + Content Spec Doc/IRIS Design + Content Specifications.md

 # IRIS Design + Content Specifications

+## IMPORTANT TO NOTE
-Please note this document will be updated; the form and the project repository are more up-to- date than this project.
+Please note this document will be updated; the form and the project repository are more up-to- date than this document.

 [Product Brief](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/iris/IRIS-product-brief.md)